jueves

 A horse indeed: arabian, handsome, brisk.

-he sweated rivers golden rivers
+When cantering or galloping he sweated golden rivers

-and the sweat gave off a perfume
+and the sweat gave off a perfume that made dizzy

 He munched on any jasmine shrubs around,

-This flowers for him were as delicious
+flowers for him were as delicious

 as apples or sugar lumps.